Bobby Powell (politician): Florida Senate

 In 2016, Powell ran for the Florida Senate after court-ordered redistricting created a new open seat based in West Palm Beach.
 He defeated Michael Steinger in the Democratic primary with 67% of the vote and defeated Republican Ron Berman in the general election, 54 to 46%.
+Powell focused much of his legislative agenda on criminal justice reform issues, including trying to prevent some children from being tried as adults, the so-called "Ban The Box" bill, and allowing certain prisoners to have contact with their newborn children.
+He resigned his seat in the Florida Senate in November 2024 in order to successfully run for election to the Palm Beach County Commission.